roboticsuic/UIC-Easy-Breath/Description.md

 _1. Objectives_:

 - Learn the basics of 3D printing and electronics in order to create a bioengineered breathing assistant for COVID-19.
-- Create an accessible and fast 3D printed device in order to cover the urgent necessities during the pandemia.
+- Create an accessible and fast 3D printed device in order to cover the urgent necessities during the COVID pandemic.
 - Use motors and electronic devices in order to understand its functions.
+- Be able to generate an Arduino code able to mimic the preexisting breathing machines, with its corresponding pressure sensor.

 _2. Materials_: